meteor/meteor/content/testing.md

 meteor add practicalmeteor:mocha-web-reporter
 ```

-This package also doesn't do anything in development or production mode, but when our app is run in [unit](#unit-test-mode) or [integration](#integration-test-mode) test mode, it takes over, running test code on both the client and server and rendering results tothe browser.
+This package also doesn't do anything in development or production mode, but when our app is run in [unit](#unit-test-mode) or [integration](#integration-test-mode) test mode, it takes over, running test code on both the client and server, and rendering results to the browser.

 ### Unit test mode